-Sometimes a property can be included in a Council approved Stormwater Strategy or Drainage Plan which has considered Water Sensitive Design at the time of subdivision.
-The Strategy or Plan will set-out the water quality targets for your site and a summary sheet will provide the details of any additional Water Sensitive Design measures that may be required as part of your development.
+Sometimes a property can be included in a Council approved Stormwater Strategy or Drainage Plan which has considered WSD at the time of subdivision.
+The Strategy or Plan will set out the water quality targets for the site and a Summary Sheet will provide the details of any additional WSD measures that may be required as part of the development.

-Where you wish to vary the Water Sensitive Design measures set-out in the summary sheet you may use this section of the DCP to propose alternative water quality treatments to meet the water quality targets of the approved Stormwater Strategy or Drainage Plan.
+Where applicants wish to vary the WSD measures set out in the Summary Sheet this section of the DCP may be used to propose alternative water quality treatments to meet the water quality targets of the approved Stormwater Strategy or Drainage Plan.

-To check if your property is included in a Council approved Stormwater Strategy or Drainage Plan check Council's online mapping at http://www.greatlakes.nsw.gov.au/Home

-If there is no Council approved Stormwater Strategy or Drainage Plan associated with your property this section of the DCP will be used to assess Water Sensitive Design for your development.
+To check if a property is included in a Council approved Stormwater Strategy or Drainage Plan check Council's online mapping.
+If there is no Council approved Stormwater Strategy or Drainage Plan associated with the property this section of the DCP will be used to assess WSD for the development.